dothq/browser/README.md

 [Dot Browser for Desktop](https://github.com/dothq/browser-ff) | [![Build Status](https://ci.dothq.co/api/badges/dothq/browser-ff/status.svg)](https://ci.dothq.co/dothq/browser-ff) | ![Latest stable](https://img.shields.io/github/v/release/dothq/browser-ff?color=white&label=latest%20version) | ![Latest beta](https://img.shields.io/github/v/release/dothq/browser-ff?color=white&include_prereleases&label=latest%20beta%20version)
 [Dot Browser for iOS](https://github.com/dothq/browser-ios) | [![Build Status](https://ci.dothq.co/api/badges/dothq/browser-ios/status.svg)](https://ci.dothq.co/dothq/browser-ios) | ![Latest stable](https://img.shields.io/github/v/release/dothq/browser-ios?color=white&label=latest%20version) | ![Latest beta](https://img.shields.io/github/v/release/dothq/browser-ios?color=white&include_prereleases&label=latest%20beta%20version)
 [Dot Browser for Android](https://github.com/dothq/browser-android) | [![Build Status](https://ci.dothq.co/api/badges/dothq/browser-android/status.svg)](https://ci.dothq.co/dothq/browser-android) | ![Latest stable](https://img.shields.io/github/v/release/dothq/browser-android?color=white&label=latest%20version) | ![Latest beta](https://img.shields.io/github/v/release/dothq/browser-android?color=white&include_prereleases&label=latest%20beta%20version)

-## 💻 Build Dot Browser
-> The following steps are designed for unix-based operating systems, if you want to build Dot Browser on Windows, please refer to [this doc](https://dothq.github.io/browser/build-for-windows).

-**1.** Download our build tool from [here](https://raw.githubusercontent.com/dothq/browser/main/bootstrap.py)

-**2.** Grab our source code by typing `python3 bootstrap.py`, this may take a few hours.

-**3.** You can now pick which build type you want to do when `mach` asks you to choose a build type.
-  * You'll need to pick the appropriate build type as different parts of the project require different methods of being built.

-    * **Artifact builds** - When building with the Artifact type instead of compiling the C++ code on your system, `mach` will fetch pre-built binaries from Mozilla and then   will link the frontend (html, js, css) with the binary.
-Artifact builds take under a minute to build on a mid-range system.

-    * **Full builds** - Full builds are used when you want to modify the C++ code or want to generate a custom binary for distribution.

-**4.** You can then start the build once `mach` says your system is ready, the command to build the project is `./mach build`.
-This may take a few seconds up to a few hours.

-**5.** If you've made it this far, you've successfully built Dot Browser!
-Now, you'll want to run the binary you built, you can do this by running `./mach run`.

 ## ❤️ Acknowledgements
 - Dot Browser wouldn't be possible without the amazing [Firefox open-source project](https://hg.mozilla.org/mozilla-central/), developed by [Mozilla](https://mozilla.org).